alessandrocuda/ISANet/README.md

 ISANet library provides a flexible and modular neural network library.
-It was entirely developed in Python using Numpy as a package for scientific computation and it is the result of the machine learning course held by Professor Alessio Micheli at [Department of Computer Science](https://www.di.unipi.it/en/) of [University of Pisa](https://www.unipi.it/index.php/english).
+It was entirely developed in Python using Numpy as a package for scientific computation.
+This library has been developed to work on the following projects at [Department of Computer Science](https://www.di.unipi.it/en/) of [University of Pisa](https://www.unipi.it/index.php/english):

+  - <a href="https://github.com/alessandrocuda/ML_Project_19_20">ML_Project_19_20</a>: developed during the machine learning (ML) course held by Professor Alessio Micheli.
+The aims were to implement an ML model simulator (Neural Network, SVM, ...), understand the hyper-parameters effect on the model and solve a supervised regression learning task by using your own library and the CUP dataset provided in the course.
+   - <a href="https://github.com/alessandrocuda/CM_Project_19_20">CM_Project_19_20</a>: developed during the Computational Mathematics for learning and data analysis course held by Professor Antonio Frangioni and Federico Poloni.
+The aims were to extend ISANet lib in order to include the NCG FR/PR/HS and beta+ variants, and the L-BFGS methods (as new optimizer) and study the objective function used during the learning phase and study it from a mathematical and optimisation point of view.

 ISANet is composed of low (Keras-like) and high-level (Scikit-learn-like) APIs divided into modules.
 The idea is to provide an easy but powerfull implementation of a Neural Network library to allow everyone to understand it from the theory to practice.
 More importat, the library leave open any kind of future work: extend to [JAX](https://github.com/google/jax), CNN layer or optimizer, and so on.
 In addition the library provides some datasets and a module for model selection (Grid Search and Cross Validation API).

-NOTE: ISANet only support SGD with MSE (Mean Square Error) as LOSS function.
+NOTE: ISANet only support SGD, NCG and LBFGS with (Mean Square Error + regularization) as LOSS function in the gradient computation.

 ## Details
 For more details about the library <a href="https://alessandrocudazzo.it/ISANet"><strong>explore the docs</strong></a>.